jacekdogiel/RegistrationApp/RegistrationApp/README.md

 - **AppRouterTests**: Tests the navigation functionality of the `AppRouter` class, ensuring it correctly updates the current view state.

+- **ConfirmationViewModelTests**: Tests the business logic of the `ConfirmationViewModel` class, covering date formatting.

-- **RegistrationViewModelTests**: Tests the business logic of the `RegistrationViewModel` class, covering input validation and date formatting.
+- **RegistrationViewModelTests**: Tests the business logic of the `RegistrationViewModel` class, covering input validation and date range.

-- **Integration Tests**: While not included here, integration tests can be added to test the interaction between views and view models.
-This can be done using SwiftUI's `ViewBuilder` and `ViewModifier` for view testing.
+- **ConfirmationViewBuilderTests**: Tests the `ConfirmationViewBuilder` struct, verifying that it correctly builds a `ConfirmationView` based on a `RegistrationViewModel`.

 ## Contact